What is acquired brain injury (ABI)?

-It can also be hard for the whole family to cope with, especially if the child’s personality or behaviour has been affected by ABI.
+The help of health professionals can also make it easier for families to cope, especially if the child’s personality or behaviour has been affected.

 People who can help children with acquired brain injury (ABI)

 If your child has ABI, you and your child might work with a large team of health professionals.
-The people in this team will aim to help your child recover or develop the skills she needs to reach her own individual goals for life with ABI.
+The people in this team will aim to help your child recover or develop the skills they need to reach their goals for life with ABI.